SERVICES · QA ENGINEERING

 Every team's QA problem is different.
 I start by learning yours, then building the architecture that fits.
 Recent focus has been on teams shipping AI-drafted code, where traditional QA practices no longer fit and the answer is a different methodology entirely.

-01 / what I help with
+01 / what I build

 01